Six-Session Yoga: Self-Generation & Short Version

 That last verse is indicating that, by following this practice, then by dependent arising – in other words, our attainment of Buddhahood will arise dependent on practice.

-So, like this, we can see that the short version does fulfill and do everything that you have in the long version, just shorter.
+Like this, we can see that the short version does fulfill and do everything that we have in the long version, just shorter.

 When we practice the short version, the way that it is usually done is to recite the whole thing three times.
-It’s not that you do the first half three times, then the second half three times and then the dedication once.
-Usually you go through the whole thing three times in a row.
-Or one can do it in the style that Khensur Ugyen Tseten Rinpoche recommended – which I find actually quite helpful – is to recite each line three times at a time, and then go to the next line three times.
-Because then you really get much more into the feeling of each line, otherwise it’s so quick that you can do it quite mindlessly.
+It’s not that we do the first half three times, then the second half three times, and then the dedication once.
+Usually, we go through the whole thing three times in a row, or one can do it in the style that Khenzur Ugyen Tseten Rinpoche recommended – which I find actually quite helpful – which is to recite each line three times at a time, and then go to the next line three times.
+Because then we really get much more into the feeling of each line; otherwise, it’s so quick that we can do it quite mindlessly.